 The things we really need – shelter (owning a home) and health insurance (I’m looking at you, USA) are so expensive now many can’t even afford the basics.
-But we still buy three shirts from H&M each week because we need to satisfy that instant gratification we believe comes from accumulating stuff.
-If it’s not H&M then it’s some “ print my logo” type of shirt store online, we are never satisfied.
+But we still buy three items from H&M each week because we need to satisfy that instant gratification we believe comes from accumulating stuff.

 Spending money on experiences is rewarding

 For me, travel is the only thing I can buy that will make me richer, which is why most of our income goes on exploring the world.

 Over time, we’ve seen our bank account balance grow to something that we’re proud of, and have worked hard for.
 But more important than that money is our newly found freedom.

 Last night we Skyped one of our friends who recently moved to Sydney with her husband.
 “You should TOTALLY move to Sydney guys, you would love it here,” she gushed over the video cam.